anszau/gruvbox-concoctis-vscode-theme/README.md

 ### Credits

-The font used in screenshots is [Sudo](https://github.com/jenskutilek/sudo-font).
+The font used in screenshots is [Sudo](https://github.com/jenskutilek/sudo-font) by Jens Kutilek.

 The font used in this README's title (logo) is [Dona](https://www.harbortype.com/fonts/dona/) from Harbor Type.